Identify the recessive phenotype.

 Selection overlays

-If a stimulus removes aa individuals before reproduction, predict q decreases each generation even though HW equations describe the immediate parental pool before selection.
+If aa individuals are removed before reproduction, q decreases even though HW describes the parental pool.

 Sampling noise